SathiaPang/Vendor/Readme.md

 This is the venfor file for JavaMarket, you can find all of the components here

-Yes we will fail this subject
+Yes we will fail this subject / Not yet, wait until the end.